 Every writer needs a space of their own, a cozy den that’s out of bounds to others.
 Claim your nook and make it your creative haven so you’ll feel compelled to escape, sit your bum down and write.

-Think you don’t have time to just sit under a big ol’ tree and write during the Silly Season?
+Think you don’t have time to just sit under a big ol’ tree and write during the silly season?
 Think again.
 Nature is the ultimate muse for writers—and it helps you handle the stress of the season.
 Try just 30 minutes a week.

-#4 Begin thinking about your writing intentions/projects for 2024.
+#4 Begin thinking about your writing intentions/projects for 2025.

 I say phooey to New Year’s resolutions.
 They never stick.
 Instead start now to think about your goals for next year.
 Let that book idea in you marinate.
 You know it’s in there somewhere.